Shorty-Labs/esx_duty/README.md

 ### `/checkdailytimes [date]`
 * Description: Check daily times for a specific date.

 * Parameters:
-  - date: The date in the format YYYY-MM-DD.
+  - date: The date in the format DD/MM/YY.

 * Permissions: Admins and job supervisors (boss) can check daily times for any job, while regular players can only check their own daily times.

 ### `/checkweeklytimes [jobName] [weekCommencing]`
 * Description: Check weekly times for a specific job and week commencing date.

 * Parameters:
   - jobName: The name of the job to check weekly times for.
-  - weekCommencing: The start date of the week in the format YYYY-MM-DD.
+  - weekCommencing: The start date of the week in the format DD/MM/YY.

 * Permissions: Admins and job supervisors (boss) can use this command.

 ### `/checkdutystatus [playerId]`
 * Description: Check the duty status (on-duty or off-duty) of a player.

 * Parameters:
   -playerId (optional): The server ID of the player to check the duty status for.
 If not provided, it will check the duty status of the player executing the command.